 If you’re a Carolina student who has a promising idea for a startup, the 1789 Student Venture Fund can help you get your concept up and running – and help you make an impact faster than you may imagine.

 As a participant, you must use funding to develop some aspect of your actual venture, not for purely individual education, skill development or career preparation purposes.
-For instance, possible uses of funding include prototyping, product development and testing, company app and website development, customer discovery, software development, licensing fees, supplies, or advertising or marketing your venture, etc. Because the fund is operated by Innovate Carolina and the 1789 co-working space and community, students receive more than just funding.
+For instance, possible uses of funding include prototyping, product development and testing, company app and website development, customer discovery, software development, licensing fees, supplies, or advertising or marketing your venture, etc. Because the fund is operated by Innovate Carolina and the 1789 innovation community, students receive more than just funding.
 Their ideas are bolstered by additional resources that include entrepreneurial mentors, professional service providers, networking opportunities, and other tools and activities.

 Jim Kitchen, the founder of 1789, is working with Innovate Carolina to bring this funding opportunity to students and help them use their ideas for ventures to make a positive impact on a local, national and global scale.
 Jim Kitchen is professor of the practice at the UNC Kenan-Flagler Business School and also serves as a mentor at Launch Chapel Hill.
 As an active angel investor and entrepreneurial mentor, Jim supports the growth of Triangle’s entrepreneurial community.
 His collaboration with Innovate Carolina on the 1789 Student Venture Fund is aimed at filling the early funding gap that many student entrepreneurs face when trying to launch a venture.

 ● Tuesday, March 2: Spring 2021 applications open

 ● Wednesday, March 10: Spring 2021 applications close at midnight

 Please check back in the future for new application dates.
 For more information, please email Kimi Yingling.